openvinotoolkit/model_server/docs/developer_guide.md

 1. Install Python release 3.6 through 3.8.

-**NOTE**: Python is only necessary to complete the functional tests in this guide.
+> **NOTE**: Python is only necessary to complete the functional tests in this guide.

-2. Install the `virtualenv` package:
+2. Install the `virtualenv` package :

 	```
 	pip3 install virtualenv
 	```

-You're ready to run the tests.
+Now the tests can be run.

 ## Run the Tests <a name="test-run"></a>

-Use the tests below that are the best for your circumstances.
-If you have problems, see the <a href="#debug">debugging section</a>.
-Click the test you want to run:
+Use the tests below depending on the requirement.

+Click the test that needs to be run:

-<details><summary>How to test inference</summary>
+<details><summary>Run test inference</summary>

-1. Download an exemplary model [ResNet50-binary model](https://docs.openvinotoolkit.org/latest/omz_models_intel_resnet50_binary_0001_description_resnet50_binary_0001.html):
+1. Download an exemplary model [ResNet50-binary model](https://docs.openvinotoolkit.org/latest/omz_models_intel_resnet50_binary_0001_description_resnet50_binary_0001.html) :

 	```
 	tests/performance/download_model.sh